 You need to clean parts but are unsure what the best product for your particular situation is?
-Or perhaps you're already using a parts wash machine or cleaning parts and want to make sure what you're using is the most suitable product for the job?
+Or perhaps you're already using a parts washing machine or cleaning parts and want to make sure what you're using is the most suitable product for the job?
 Then check out our handy Parts Washing Guide below!

 There are 2 main questions you need to answer with parts washing:

-- Do you want a Solvent based or Water based cleaner? - Solvent based cleaners are generally more powerful but water based products are biodegradable and easier to use.
+- Do you want a Solvent based or Water-based cleaner? - Solvent-based cleaners are generally more powerful but water-based products are biodegradable and easier to use.

 - Are you cleaning in a parts washing machine or not, either with the engine/parts still in the vehicle/machine or out of it? - Parts washing machines are often easier to use but sometimes this is either not possible or not preferential for you.

 Our Solvent based parts washing products are Parts Wash Solvent

 , Solvent D60